-This guide will go through a simple and quick example to create a web interface and fetch & display data from Kyber DMM Subgraph.
-For the purpose of this guide we'll be using
+This guide will go through a simple example to create a web interface, as well as fetch and display data from Kyber DMM Subgraph.
+For the purpose of this guide, we'll be using

 To get started, navigate to the root location in your terminal and run:

 Once you run this on the command line, you should see the default React app running on your browser.
 Open

 src -> App.js in a text editor(VStudio/ATOM) and replace the contents with the script below.

 Now, we have the skeleton ready, let's add on some flesh and body to it!

 In order to make requests to the DMM subgraph and fetch data, we’ll have to set up a middleware using Apollo to create a graphql client.

 To do so, in the

 App.js file, import and instantiate a new client instance, as shown below:

 For Apollo, to be able to handle requests, import providers and wrap the root in it.
 Which means, we will have to add content to